Hultan/chessImager/readme.md

 For now, only one type of moves is supported, and that is `type=0` (dotted).

-The style of the move can be changed in the [config/default.json](config/default.json) file, or by providing a `chessImager.MoveStyle` struct to the `AddMoveEx()` method.
+The style of the move can be changed in the [config/default.json](config/default.json) file (or your own version of that file), or by providing a `chessImager.MoveStyle` struct to the `AddMoveEx()` method.

 | Name             | Type    | Description                                       |
 |------------------|---------|---------------------------------------------------|